extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 ---
 title:  "Flatbuffers in Unity for ~40x gain"
-date:   2020-12-15 12:00:00
+date:   2020-12-26 14:00:00
 categories: [gamedev,unity,programming,rust]
+draft: false
 ---

 # Problem

-We recently switched from downloading and parsing JSON in our Unity client to a binary format based on flatbuffers.
+We recently switched from downloading and parsing JSON in our Unity client to a binary format based on Flatbuffers.
 In this this article you are going to learn:

 * *why* we did that
-* *what* flatbuffers is anyway
+* *what* Flatbuffers is anyway
 * *how* you can do that yourself
 * what *benefit* we gained

 **TL;DR**

-You are looking to simplify your life integrating flatbuffers in Unity?
+You are looking to simplify your life integrating Flatbuffers in Unity?
 Look no further: [gameroasters/flatbuffers-unity](https://github.com/gameroasters/flatbuffers-unity-docker)

 # Context